DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 But I would like to hear the goal.
 Once we'll arrive to elven forest, what will be our plan?"

-"Our goal will be elfs and angels.
+"Our goal will be elves and angels.
 I intend to catch prisoner."

 "What!?
 How you intend to achieve it?"